Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 After level geometry is exported to [JMS][] format, it can be compiled into a BSP tag using [Tool's structure verb][tool#structure-compilation].

 # BSP transitions
-While a [scenario][] can reference multiple BSPs, Halo can only have a single BSP loaded at a time.
+While a [scenario][] can reference multiple BSPs, Halo can only have [a single BSP loaded][map#map-loading] at a time.
 Transitions between BSPs can be scripted (`switch_bsp`), e.g. using trigger volumes.
 Objects in unloaded BSPs are not simulated.

 # Shaders
 The most commonly used [shader][] type for BSPs is [shader_environment][], suitable for most opaque surfaces and alpha-tested grates or billboard trees (as in _Timberland_).
 This shader type supports the blending between multiple detail maps, often used for ground maps with dirt and grass areas.